abduallahnoorsayket/nuxt-first-app/content/home.md

 ---
-title: Introduction begins how to do this i do you know how long time we have met each other  just local !
+title: Introduction hello begins how to do this i do you know how long time we have met each other  just local !

 description: Learn how to use @nuxt/content. just wow !!!

 ---

 Learn how to use @nuxt/content.